 Canada Day in Abbotsford

-The day begins with market vendors at 8:00 am at Abbotsford Exhibition Park.
-Performances on the Community Stage start at around 10:00 am and the parade kicks off at 11:00 am.
-Fun family-friendly activities at Abbotsford Exhibition Park continue from 1:00 pm until 10:00 pm.
+The day begins with the annual Canada Day Parade at 11:00 am.
+The same was the case this past year.
+From there, fun family-friendly activities at Abbotsford Exhibition Park continue from 1:00 pm until 10:00 pm.
 There are interactive play zones, food trucks and live music and entertainment to enjoy.
-Festivities conclude with a laser light show at 10:00 pm.
+Festivities conclude with a fireworks show at 10:00 pm.

 Venue Location